matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/ColumnDelete.md

 -  It accepts the following parameter(s):
     - `$table` ([`DataTable`](../../../Piwik/DataTable.md)) &mdash;
-       The DataTable instance that will eventually be filtered.

     - `$columnsToRemove` (`array`|`string`) &mdash;
        An array of column names or a comma-separated list of column names.
 These columns will be removed.
     - `$columnsToKeep` (`array`|`string`) &mdash;